-For general receivables, allowance for estimated uncollectible receivables is provided for at an adequate rate calculated based on the probability of bankruptcy, while allowance for certain categories including seriously doubtful receivables is provided for based on a case-by-case collectibility assessment.
+For general receivables, allowance for estimated uncollectible receivables is provided for at an adequate rate calculated based on the probability of bankruptcy, while allowance for certain categories, including seriously doubtful receivables and receivables from businesses under a bankruptcy or rehabilitation process, is provided for based on a case-by-case collectibility assessment.

-For receivables from businesses under a bankruptcy or rehabilitation process, an estimated uncollectible amount is
+For receivables from businesses under a bankruptcy or rehabilitation process, an estimated uncollectible amount is calculated by subtracting estimated collectible amounts from the receivables amount.
+For the year ended March 31, 2021, such estimated uncollectible amount is ¥5,819 million.